 The blades are attached to the drum.
 The specific geometry of the blades plays an important part in the functionality.
 The direction of the gas at intake and exhaust are the same and most of the time this intake and exhaust occur in an axial direction.
 Axial compressors consist of multiple stages and each stage contains:

-Axial compressors are used as part of power-generating turbines and in large industrial applications such as blast furnaces and fluid catalytic cracking.
+Axial compressors function as part of power-generating turbines and in large industrial applications such as blast furnaces and fluid catalytic cracking.

 Integrally Geared Centrifugal Compressors

 These compressors usually consist of multiple stages.
 Each stage consists of one rotating element and one stationary element.
 Centrifugal compressors intake the gas axially and discharge radially from the rotating element.
-The rotating element, also known as the impeller, induces kinetic energy in the gas molecules.
-Then the gas passes through the stationary element, the diffuser, where according to Bernoulli’s principle, velocity is converted to pressure.
-Centrifugal compressors are used in plants, facilities, and transport applications where high flow rates are required at relatively low pressure.
+The rotating element, or impeller, induces kinetic energy in the gas molecules.
+Then the gas passes through the stationary element, or diffuser, where velocity converts to pressure in line with Bernoulli’s principle.
+Centrifugal compressors are common in plants, facilities, and transport applications where high flow rates are necessary at relatively low pressure.

 Specifying an Air Compressor

-The key factors that are considered for selecting the right compressor for the task include:
+The key factors that influence compressor selection for a task include:

-• Pressure required – Pressure is typically referenced in psi (pounds per square inch).
+- Pressure requirement– Pressure is typically in psi (pounds per square inch).

-• Air quality – Oil-free air may be required.
+- Air quality – Oil-free air may be necessary.

 Additionally, a user has to understand site conditions.
 The compressor will perform differently depending on where it is located.
 Four site conditions and their impact on compressor performance are as follows: